Chart Color Schemes

 Infrastructure

-The performance of an area can significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified 17 such projects expected to impact this particular area.
-Notable among these are Citipointe Christian College Master Plan Redevelopment, Logan Road & Birdwood Road Mixed-Use Tower, Westfield Mt Gravatt Redevelopment, and Salina Towers.
-The following list provides details on those most likely to be relevant.
+Infrastructure changes significantly influence an area's performance.
+AreaSearch identified 17 projects likely impacting the region.
+Notable ones are Citipointe Christian College Master Plan Redevelopment, Logan Road & Birdwood Road Mixed-Use Tower, Westfield Mt Gravatt Redevelopment, and Salina Towers.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.